Twelve Forever

-Twelve Forever is an American animated streaming series created by Julia Vickerman, a former writer and storyboard artist known for her work on Clarence, Rick and Morty, Harvey Girls Forever!, Paradise P.D. and The Powerpuff Girls.
-Twelve Forever premiered in the United States on Netflix on July 29, 2019.
+Twelve Forever is an American animated television series created by Julia Vickerman for Netflix.
+Vickerman had previously worked on Clarence and The Powerpuff Girls.
+Twelve Forever premiered in the United States on July 29, 2019.

 Premise

 The series is set in the early 2000s and centers on Regina "Reggie" Abbott (Kelsy Abbott), an imaginative 12-year-old whose desire to remain a child is so powerful she can enter another world in which she never has to grow up: an island called Endless where her childhood toys and drawings are real.

-She is joined by her friends Todd (Antony Del Rio) and Esther Hopkins (Jaylen Barron), who visit this amazing world to live out their superhero fantasies and escape the responsibilities of impending adulthood.
+Regina is joined by her friends Todd (Antony Del Rio) and Esther Hopkins (Jaylen Barron), who visit this amazing world to live out their superhero fantasies and escape the responsibilities of impending adulthood.
 Life and reality often catch up with them in Endless as the preteens start dealing with growing pains and conflicts develop between them.
 The negativity the friends experience while dealing with their new complicated problems feed their enemy, the nefarious Butt Witch (Matt Berry), who seeks to destroy Endless.